Introduction / History

 Several million Somali live scattered across eight countries in the northeastern portion of Africa, commonly called the "Horn of Africa," and in the Middle East.
 They are one of the most homogenous people groups on the continent of Africa.
 Over two million live in Ethiopia, where they are known as the Western Somali.

 The Somali share a common language, adhere to a single faith, and share a cultural heritage that is an integral part of their nomadic lifestyle.
 Their name is derived from the words, "so maal," which literally mean, "Go milk a beast for yourself!"
 To the Somali, this is actually a rough expression of hospitality.

-The Somali first appeared in the Horn of Africa around 1200 A.D., and began expanding westward and southward about 150 years later.
-They converted to Islam around 1550, under the influence of Arab traders that had settled along the cost of present-day Somalia.
+Somalis first appeared in the Horn of Africa around 1200 A.D., and began expanding westward and southward about 150 years later.
+They converted to Islam around 1550, under the influence of Arab traders that had settled along the coast of present-day Somalia.
 By 1650, they had moved into Ethiopia.

 What are their lives like?